chen496/Transcript-identification-alignment-quantification/Readme.md

 https://www.ncbi.nlm.nih.gov/CCDS/CcdsBrowse.cgi.

 Data:
-NGS128 mRNA sequence data is from a normal group, NGS130 mRNA sequence data  is from a experiment group.
+NGS128 mRNA sequence data is from a normal group, NGS130 mRNA sequence data  is from an experiment group.

 Overview